Improved Lower Bounds for QAC0: Techniques

 Second, we apply a random-valued restriction tailored to the circuit structure.
 For each remaining layer-1 gate that depends on between $1$ and $b$ input qubits, we randomly keep exactly one of its input qubits alive and fix the rest uniformly at random.
 Input qubits not involved in any gate remain alive.
 This restriction keeps alive at least $n/b$ variables and reduces the Fourier tail analysis to structured circuits where each layer-1 gate depends on at most one input qubit (but potentially many ancillae).

 Third, we analyze the Fourier tails of these structured circuits.
 Since the computation is single-output, we focus on the single layer-2 gate $g$ containing the target qubit.
-Without loss of generality, $g$ is a \CZ~gate that flips the phase when its input is $\ket{1^m}$.
+Allowing for the ancilla starting state to be an arbitrary product state, WLOG, $g$ is a \CZ~gate that flips the phase when its input is $\ket{1^m}$.
 We partition the input qubits of $g$ into disjoint sets $Q_0, Q_1, \ldots, Q_n$, where $Q_i$ contains qubits from the layer-1 gate involving input $x_i$ (if any), and $Q_0$ contains qubits from ancilla-only gates.
 On input $x$, the mixed state entering $g$ is $\rho^x = \rho_0 \otimes \rho_1^{x_1} \otimes \cdots \otimes \rho_n^{x_n}$, where $\rho_i^b$ is the state of $Q_i$ when $x_i = b$, i.e., $\rho^x$ is a highly separable mixed state.

 The analysis splits into two cases based on the activation probability of gate $g$.
 Let $\rho = \E_x[\rho^x]$ be the average state over all inputs.

 \textbf{Case 1:} If $\bra{1^m}\rho\ket{1^m} \le \eps/32$, then gate $g$ is almost always inactive.
 In this case, replacing $g$ with identity changes the circuit's acceptance probability function by at most $\eps/8$ in $\ell_2$ distance.
 The resulting circuit has only one layer of gates and computes a dictator function (depends on a single input), which has zero Fourier weight above level 1.
 This implies that the original circuit has at most $\eps/4$ Fourier weight above level $\Theta(\log(1/\eps))$.